vanituuu/vanita-Ai-ml-/README.md

     True  #  Is the light on?
 If it is on, then the value is True False # Is the light on?
 If it is off, then the value is False List
-Python list is an ordered collection which allows to store different data type items.
-A list is similar to an array in JavaScript.
+Python list is an ordered collection which allows to store different data type items.Lists in Python can be created by just placing sequence inside the square brackets[].

 Example:

-[0, 1, 2, 3, 4, 5]  # all are the same data types - a list of numbers
-['Banana', 'Orange', 'Mango', 'Avocado'] # all the same data types - a list of strings (fruits) ['Finland','Estonia', 'Sweden','Norway'] # all the same data types - a list of strings (countries) ['Banana', 10, False, 9.81] # different data types in the list - string, integer, boolean and float Dictionary
-A Python dictionary object is an unordered collection of data in a key value pair format.

-Example:

-{
-'first_name':'Asabeneh',
-'last_name':'Yetayeh',
-'country':'Finland',
-'age':250,
-'is_married':True,
-'skills':['JS', 'React', 'Node', 'Python']
-}
+# Empty list
+a = []

+# list with int values
+a = [1, 2, 3]
+print(a)

+# list with mixed values int and String
+b = ["Welcome", "Everybody", 4, 5]
+print(b)

 Tuple
-A tuple is an ordered collection of different data types like list but tuples can not be modified once they are created.
-They are immutable.
+Tuple is an ordered collection of Python objects.
+The only difference between a tuple and a list is that tuples are immutable.
+Tuples cannot be modified after it is created.
 Example:

-('Asabeneh', 'Pawel', 'Brook', 'Abraham', 'Lidiya') # Names ('Earth', 'Jupiter', 'Neptune', 'Mars', 'Venus', 'Saturn', 'Uranus', 'Mercury') # planets Set
-A set is a collection of data types similar to list and tuple.
-Unlike list and tuple, set is not an ordered collection of items.
-Like in Mathematics, set in Python stores only unique items.

-In later sections, we will go in detail about each and every Python data type.
+# initiate empty tuple
+tup1 = ()

+tup2 = ('Morning', 'For')
+print("\nTuple with the use of String: ", tup2)

+Set
+In Python Data Types, Set is an unordered collection of data types that is iterable, mutable, and has no duplicate elements.
+The order of elements in a set is undefined though it may consist of various elements.

 Example:

-{2, 4, 3, 5}
+set1 = set(["Morning", "and", "Morning"]) #Duplicates are removed automatically
+print(set1)

+# loop through set
+for i in set1:
+   print(i, end=" ") #prints elements one by one

-{3.14, 9.81, 2.7} # order is not important in set
+# check if item exist in set
+print("Morning" in set1)

+Dictionary
+A dictionary in Python is a collection of data values.A Dictionary holds a key: value pair.
+Key-value is provided in dictionary to make it more optimized.
+Each key-value pair in a Dictionary is separated by a colon : , whereas each key is separated by a ‘comma’.

+Example:

+# initialize empty dictionary
+d = {}

+d = {1: 'Good Morning', 2: 'All', 3: 'of you'}
+print(d)

+# creating dictionary using dict() constructor
+d1 = dict({1: 'Good Morning', 2: 'All', 3: ''})
+print(d1)